Surfytom/Swim2DPose/README.md

 #### Pipeline Docker Image (~20GB)

-Pull the pipeline docker image from docker hub user this command:
+Pull the pipeline docker image from Docker Hub using this command:

 ```
 Write command to pull pipeline image